Tarek-Ma/Analyzing-a-pcap-file-with-Wireshark/README.md

 ![](https://i.postimg.cc/XNxLMVzF/Screenshot-2025-09-24-07-12-23.png)

-When we follow the HTTP stream (no.162), the server returned a large Base64 encoded payload, the victim saved and decoded the payload to `C:\ProgramData\jsLeow\skqllz.ps1` .
+When we follow the HTTP stream (no. 162), the server returned a large Base64 encoded payload, the victim saved and decoded the payload to `C:\ProgramData\jsLeow\skqllz.ps1` .
 This looks like the second stage payload delivered by the C2.

  <a href="https://i.postimg.cc/5tB4ykcc/wireshark16.png" target="_blank">
   <img src="https://i.postimg.cc/5tB4ykcc/wireshark16.png" width="700"/>